 The preferred narrative of our shared future is about who God is calling us to be in light of who we have been, who we are, and how we imagine we might meet God in the future given those two realities.
 It’s about imagining a future by being honest about the stories that make us who we are as a church, and deciding together which stories to carry forward and which may not serve our shared future.
 The preferred narrative of the future will encompass the tenets of being anti-racist and pro-reconciling, and yet goes far beyond antiracism to state a positive and affirmative vision of the church as a result.

-The process will answer a question of faithfulness: “When we as a church are manifesting the full power of our witness, which includes being a fully reconciling and fully anti-racist body, who/what will we then be?”
+The process will answer a question of faithfulness: “When we as a church are manifesting the full power of our witness, who/what will we then be?”

 We’re telling stories of epiphanies, large and small.